Higher Airy structures, W algebras and topological recursion: Introduction

 The case $s=r+1$ (for all $r$) was studied by Bakalov and Milanov \cite{BakalovMilanov1, BakalovMilanov2, Milanov}. $Z_{(r,r + 1)}$ is a generating series for intersection numbers on the moduli space of curves with $r$-spin structure, as explained in Section \ref{Srspin}.
 Other choices of $s$ however are new.
 As explained in the proof of Theorem \ref{WHAS}, the condition that $s$ be coprime with $r$ arises for the dilaton shift to yield differential operators of the right form for a higher quantum Airy structure.
 The condition that $r = \pm 1 \text{ mod } s$ is necessary and sufficient for the left ideal generated by the subset of modes to be a graded Lie subalgebra (see Theorem~\ref{WTHUT2}).
 We will come back to this statement, and state the precise result in Section \ref{s:wmodes}.

 The enumerative meaning of the cases corresponding to these general values of $ s $ is particularly intriguing.
-The partition function $Z_{(2,1)}$ corresponds to the Br\'ezin-Gross-Witten tau function of the KdV hierarchy \cite{BGROSS,GWitten}.
+The partition function $Z_{(2,1)}$ corresponds to the Br\'ezin--Gross--Witten tau function of the KdV hierarchy \cite{BGROSS,GWitten}.
 Further, Norbury constructed in \cite{Norbclass} a cohomology class on the moduli space of curves such that the partition function $Z_{(2,1)}$ generates its descendant invariants.
 It is then natural to ask whether similar results exist for $r>2$, and for the various allowed values of $s$.
-It would be interesting to find an enumerative interpretation for all $Z_{(r,s)}$ since they are the building blocks for the Givental-like decomposition proved in Theorem~\ref{TGIV} below for the Bouchard-Eynard topological recursion.
-For instance, we can ask: does $Z_{(r,1)}$ coincide with the $r$-Br\'ezin-Gross-Witten tau function?
+It would be interesting to find an enumerative interpretation for all $Z_{(r,s)}$ since they are the building blocks for the Givental-like decomposition proved in Theorem~\ref{TGIV} below for the Bouchard--Eynard topological recursion.
+For instance, we can ask: does $Z_{(r,1)}$ coincide with the $r$-Br\'ezin--Gross--Witten tau function?
 And if it does, what is the analog of the Norbury class such that $Z_{(r,1)}$ becomes the generating series of its descendant invariants?
 In Section \ref{s:BGW}, we explore these questions in greater detail.

 Propositions \ref{t:condition} and \ref{t:conjugated} provide straightforward generalizations of the above construction, by allowing direct sums and conjugations of the quantum Airy structures of Theorem~\ref{THT1}.
-This easy observation will be necessary to compare the $ \mathcal{W} $ constraints with the Bouchard-Eynard topological recursion.
+This easy observation will be necessary to compare the $ \mathcal{W} $ constraints with the Bouchard--Eynard topological recursion.

 {\bf $\mathcal{W}(\mathfrak{gl}_{N+1})$ higher quantum Airy structures: second class.} For our second important class of examples, we keep $\mathfrak{g}=\mathfrak{gl}_{r}$, with $r=N+1$, but replace the Coxeter element of the Weyl group by an arbitrary automorphism $\sigma$.
 Although part of our construction is general, we only complete the program in the case $\sigma = (1\,\cdots\,\,r - 1)$.
 Theorem \ref{t:ropen} realizes these modules as higher quantum Airy structures with half-integer powers of $\hbar$ (which we call ``crosscapped'') and can be summarized as follows.